lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 There are a variety of things you can configure about the Web Portal.

-## Search Box

-Ares doesn't come with a search feature for the Web Portal, but you can set one up easily using [Google Custom  Search Engine](https://cse.google.com/cse/all).
-Just log in with your Google account and add your site.
-The GCSE control panel will tell you your search engine ID, which will be a string of numbers and letters like:  `123456:abcdef`.

-1. Select Admin -> Setup
-2. Edit `secrets.yml`.

-Enter your search engine ID under the gcse option.

 ## Home Page Text

-You can configure the tag line and welcome text on the Web Portal's home page.
+You can configure the welcome text on the Web Portal's home page.

 1. Select Admin -> Setup
 2. Edit `website.txt`